Suppressions list

 Manual method

-After domain selection, type or copy-paste the email addresses you want to suppress into the designated box.
-Complete the action by clicking the Add To Suppression button.
+After you select the domain and stream, type or copy-paste the email addresses you want to suppress into the designated box.
+Then, click the Add To Suppressions button to complete the action.

 You can add only one email address per line and up to 1000 emails per selected domain.

 Note that there’s also the Add New/Import button at the top right of the screen in the Suppressions main dashboard.
-It allows you to quickly access the Add recipients to suppression list menu.
+It allows you to access the Add recipients to suppression list menu quickly.

 Upload CSV